-Newly-elected mayors are particularly in need of support.
-They are often transitioning from a different role (business, community, or legislative leadership) into the role of the executive leader of a city.
-Many skills are transferable, but newly-elected mayors also need to learn new skills.
-Through our programming for newly-elected mayors, we focus on capacity-building and building relationships with other mayors.
+Mayors have been called upon to address our country’s pressing social issues—climate change, infrastructure, economic revitalization, health care, public safety, and more.
+With shrinking budgets and a growing list of responsibilities, they need support, capacity building, and resources to meet these challenges.
+Newly elected mayors are often transitioning from a different role (business, community, or legislative leadership) into the role of the executive leader of a city.
+Many skills are transferable, but newly elected mayors also need to learn new skills to face a slew of new challenges.
+We focus on high quality training, capacity-building and building relationships with other mayors.

 What We Offer

-To ensure the quality of the cohort programming, we ask that participating mayors commit as best as possible to the following:
+To ensure the quality of the cohort programming, participating mayors commit as best as possible to the following:

-- Attendance at 1-3 video conferences: Scheduled from March to July, with the facilitator and cohort members.
+- Attendance at 1-3 video conferences.
 These will focus on peer learning and implementing strategies learned from the workshop.

 This event is by invitation only for mayors in the first two years of a 3+ year term who have a firm commitment to the high road principles of equity, sustainability, and democracy.

 The workshop provides a safe and supportive space to allow mayors to genuinely express their thoughts and feelings around the challenges of governing.”

 “This is a valuable experience early in a mayoral term for multiple reasons- the tools presented are foundational and will help you get started and the opportunity to talk with other new mayors is invaluable.”